 ||Daniel A. Micari, Director, Quality Management Services|

-Please ensure those responsible are aware of this food recall advisory.
-Also review your supplies to determine whether or not the identified products are present.
+Please ensure those responsible for food shopping and preparation are aware of this food recall advisory.
+Also review your food stores to determine whether or not the identified products are present.
 If the identified products are present, address appropriately.